 Curis at Wilkesboro Transitional Care & Rehab Cntr is an average-sized facility located in Wilkesboro, North Carolina.
 With a rock bottom overall grade of F, this nursing home isn't high on our list.
 Based on our ratings, this nursing home is not a fit for any prospective resident.
 We wouldn't blame you if you're ready to stop reading and find another facility.
-However, if you want to learn more about this nursing home's category grades, we will discuss nursing in the next section.
+However, if you want to learn more about this nursing home's category grades, we will discuss inspections in the next section.

 Curis at Wilkesboro Transitional Care & Rehab Cntr